MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/index.md

 ## [Device class](device.md)

-How to use the `Device` class to create platform-specific behavior in shared code and the user interface (including using XAML).
-Also covers `BeginInvokeOnMainThread` which is essential when modifying UI controls from background threads.
+This guide discusses how to use the `Device` class to create platform-specific behavior in shared code and the user interface (including using XAML), and how to interact with UI controls from background threads.

 ## [iOS](ios/index.md)